apache/doris/docs/en/extending-doris/contribute_udf.md

 ## Source code

-Create a folder to store UDF functions under `custom_udf/src/`, and store the source code and CMAKE files here.
+Create a folder for UDF functions under `contrib/udf/src/`, and store the source code and CMAKE files here.
 The source code to be contributed should include: `.h`, `.cpp`, `CMakeFile.txt`.
-Taking udf_samples as an example here, first create a new folder under the `custom_udf/src/` path and store the source code.
+Taking udf_samples as an example here, first create a new folder under the `contrib/udf/src/` path and store the source code.

 ```

-    ├── custom_udf
+   ├──contrib
+   │  └── udf
    │    ├── CMakeLists.txt
    │    └── src
    │       └── udf_samples
    │           ├── CMakeLists.txt
    │           ├── uda_sample.cpp
    │           ├── uda_sample.h
    │           ├── udf_sample.cpp
    │           └── udf_sample.h

 ```

 1. CMakeLists.txt

-     After the user's CMakeLists are placed here, a few changes are required.
+After the user's `CMakeLists.txt` is placed here, a small amount of changes are required.
 Just remove `include udf` and `udf lib`.
-The reason for the removal is that it has been declared in the custom_udf level CMake file.
+The reason for the removal is that it has been declared in the CMake file at the `contrib/udf` level.

 ## manual

 The user manual needs to include: UDF function definition description, applicable scenarios, function syntax, how to compile UDF, how to use UDF in Doris, and use examples.

-1. The user manual must contain both Chinese and English versions, and be stored under `docs/zh-CN/extending-doris/third-party-udf/` and `docs/en/extending-doris/third-party-udf`, respectively.
+1. The user manual must contain both Chinese and English versions and be stored under `docs/zh-CN/extending-doris/contrib/udf` and `docs/en/extending-doris/contrib/udf` respectively.

     ```
     ├── docs
     │   └── zh-CN
     │       └──extending-doris
+    │          └──contrib
-    │          └──third-party-udf
+    │            └──udf
     │              ├── udf-simple-manual.md

     ```

     ```
     ├── docs
     │   └── en
     │       └──extending-doris
+    │          └──contrib
-    │          └──third-party-udf
+    │            └──udf
     │              ├── udf-simple-manual.md
     ```

 2. Add the two manual files to the sidebar in Chinese and English.